Pizzafari – Family Style Dining Review

-In fact, I liked them.
-In fact, we took some back to the resort with us in a to-go container and stuck them in the mini fridge for later.
+In fact, I liked them so much that I took some back to the resort with us in a to-go container and stuck them in the mini fridge for later.

 Is it worth the price?

 Although I didn’t try everything on the menu, I did try most of it.
 And what I did have, I really liked.

-But, as much as we ate, there was a lot of food waste.
-I’m also not sure I personally ate $20 worth of food, especially since I couldn’t eat 2 of the main entrees.
+And personally, I’m also not sure if what I ate was worth $20, especially since I couldn’t eat 2 of the main entrees.

-Not to mention, if it was just my family of 4 that had gone, I would have spent close to $80, for standard Park food.
+Not to mention, if it was just my family of 4 that had gone, I would have spent close to $90, including tax, for standard Park food.

-Had there been specialty desserts you can’t get elsewhere or experiences like 50’s Prime Time Cafe, I would say that paying out of pocket would be worth it.
+Had there been specialty desserts you can’t get elsewhere or experiences like 50’s Prime Time Cafe, maybe paying out of pocket could be worth it.